Moonstroke/cyano/README.md

 oscillator of not constant position.

-The question of the finiteness of the evolution of a pattern has been solved with the iscovery of the *Glider gun*, a pattern that emits gliders, discovered by Bill Gosper:
+The question of the finiteness of the evolution of a pattern has been solved with the discovery of the *Glider gun*, a pattern that emits gliders, discovered by Bill Gosper:

     .........................@...........